Special prime Fano fourfolds of degree 10 and index 2: Examples of special fourfolds

 Conversely, starting from a (general) degree-10 K3 surface $S\subset \P^6$, project it from a point on $S$ to obtain an embedding $\widetilde S\subset \P^5$.
 The surface $\widetilde S$ is then contained in a pencil of quadrics.
 For each such smooth quadric, one can reverse the construction above and produce a fourfold $X$ containing a $\sigma$-plane (we will go back in more details to this construction during the proof of Theorem \ref{th81}).

 There are isomorphisms of polarized integral Hodge structures

 For $S$ very general, the Hodge structure $H^2( S,\Q)_0 $ is simple, hence it is isomorphic to the non-special cohomology $K^\bot\otimes\Q$ (where $K$ is the lattice spanned by $H^4(G(2,V_5),\Z)$ and $[P]$ in $H^4(X,\Z)$).
 Moreover, the lattice $H^2( S,\Z)_0(-1)$ embeds isometrically into $K^\bot$.
 Since they both have rank 21 and discriminant 10, they are isomorphic.
 The surface $S$ is thus the (polarized) K3 surface associated with $X$ as in Proposition \ref{p54}.

-Since the period map for polarized degree-10 K3 surfaces is dominant onto their period domain, the period map for $\cX_{\sigma\hbox{ \rm -plane}}$ is dominant onto $\cD''_{10}$ as well. \end{proof}
+Since the period map for polarized degree-10 K3 surfaces is dominant onto their period domain, the period map for $\cX_{\sigma\hbox{ \rm -plane}}$ is dominant onto $\cD''_{10}$ as well.
+Since the Torelli theorem for K3 surfaces holds, $S$ is determined by the period point of $X$, hence the fiber $\wp^{-1}([X])$ is rationally dominated the family of pairs $(p,Y)$, where $p\in S$ and $Y$ belongs to the pencil of quadrics in $\P^5$ containing $\widetilde S$. \end{proof}

 With the notation above, the inverse image of the quadric $Y\subset\P^5$ by the projection $\P^8\dra \P^5$ from $P$ is a rank-6 non-Pl\"ucker quadric in $\P^8$ containing $X$, with vertex $P$.
 We will show in \S\ref{qdp} that $\cX_{\sigma\hbox{ -plane}}$ is contained in the irreducible hypersurface of $\cX_{10}$ parametrizing the fourfolds $X$ contained in such a quadric.